 Legacy of Io has a really world-shattering story.
 Tiamat, the evil god of dragons, killed Bahamut, the good god of dragons.
 Bahamut had a contingency plan which involves our trusty adventurers.
 They must travel to Hestavar, a city where angels and devils co-exist.
-From There, we commence with the awesome:
+From there, we commence with the awesome:

 - The Angel-Making Devil: The heroes must face off with a devil who grows baby cherub sidekicks out of his stomach.

-- Prism Bombs: There are librarians of Ioun who throw prism bombs and can turn transform their foes into weasels
+- Prism Bombs: There are librarians of Ioun who throw prism bombs and can transform their foes into weasels

 - Artifact: The adventurers might obtain the Arrow of Fate, an artifact made from Io's Blood.